 Dangers of Mixing Vicodin and Alcohol

 Vicodin and alcohol are both serious substances that carry individual risks.
 These hazards are amplified when the substances are used together.
 Because both acetaminophen and alcohol have the potential to cause liver damage, the combination of the two is particularly dangerous.
-There is also an increased susceptibility to stroke, cardiac arrest, varying forms of cancer and more.
 Some reactions may be fatal.
 Hydrocodone can decrease breathing, particularly in the elderly or people with serious lung issues.

 Treatment for Vicodin and Alcohol

 Alcohol is known to be one of the most widely used addictive substances.
-When used in conjunction with Vicodin, some may develop a reliance on both.
-If you or someone you know is struggling with addiction to Vicodin, alcohol or both, there are services that can help.
-The Recovery Village offers 24-hour phone counseling and a collection of treatment centers throughout the United States.
+When used in conjunction with Vicodin, some may develop a dependence on both.
+If you or someone you know is struggling with an addiction to Vicodin, alcohol or both, there are services that can help.
 The Recovery Village specializes in caring for patients who are experiencing substance use disorders or co-occurring disorders (addiction and mental illness together).